Japan quake brings back memories of deadly 2011 tsunami | Science-Environment

 Hoshino said Saturday's quake brought back frightening memories.
 "My body immediately reacted, and I couldn’t stop trembling.
 My legs were shaking too, but I couldn’t gauge whether it was safer to run out or stay in, so I ended up doing a weird little dance," she said with a chuckle.

+Shinkansen bullet train service to much of northern Japan was suspended due to damage along the tracks.
+Service along one line was not expected to be restored until at least Tuesday.
+ANA Holdings said on Sunday that it was adding some extra routes and increasing the size of planes on other routes to northern Japan for Sunday and Monday.

 Beermakers such as Asahi Group Holdings and Kirin Holdings, which have factories in Fukushima and Sendai, said they were assessing the impact on their facilities.
 Kirin said its Sendai plant sustained light damage and it was still checking the situation.
-The power outages did not affect any of the Pfizer Inc COVID-19 vaccines that arrived on Friday for inoculations that are to start this week, said Chief Cabinet Secretary Katsunobu Kato.
+Carmakers Toyota and Nissan, though, said none of their plants in the area were affected.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)